-Oregon’s population hit the 4.09 million mark in 2016.
-According to the Census Bureau, the state’s population grew by 5.2% between 2010 and 2015 and continues to grow.
+Oregon’s population hit the 4.25 million mark in 2022.
+According to the Census Bureau, the state’s population grew by 10.6% between 2010 and 2020.
+This is faster than the nation’s growth rate of 7.4%.
 If you’re thinking about moving to Oregon, it might be worth knowing more about what it’s like to live there.
 Here are 15 things that anyone moving to Oregon should know.

 1. It’s not all Portland.